rubendal/Sm4sh-Calculator-API/README.md

 # Sm4sh-Calculator-API

-Sm4sh Calculator functionality in a RESTful API on nodejs
+Sm4sh Calculator functionality on a API on nodejs

 API documentation can be found [here](http://calculator.kuroganehammer.com/swagger/ui/)